katrinleinweber/v0dro.github.io/source/_posts/2015-05-12-making-statsample-work-with-rb-gsl-and-gsl-nmatrix.markdown

 categories:
 ---

+**Note: It so happens that the latest release of rb-gsl does not depend on narray anymore.
+Hence rb-gsl can be directly used with statsample.
+However, if you want to use nmatrix with GSL, use gsl-nmatrix.**

 [Statsample](https://github.com/SciRuby/statsample) is the most comprehensive statistical computation suite in Ruby as of now.

 Previously, it so happened that statsample would depend on [rb-gsl](https://github.com/blackwinter/rb-gsl) to speed up a lot of computations.
 This is great, but the biggest drawback of this approach is that rb-gsl depends on [narray](https://github.com/masa16/narray), which is incompatible with [nmatrix](https://github.com/SciRuby/nmatrix) - the numerical storage and linear algebra library from the SciRuby foundation - due to namespace collisions.